OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 ## Clear the Office cache

-If changes you've made in the manifest, such as file names of ribbon button icons, or text of add-in commands, do not seem to take effect, try clearing the Office cache on your computer.
+If changes you've made in the manifest, such as file names of ribbon button icons or text of add-in commands, do not seem to take effect, try clearing the Office cache on your computer.

 #### For Windows:
 Delete the contents of the folder `%LOCALAPPDATA%\Microsoft\Office\16.0\Wef\`.